SystemFw/blog/content/staging/programs-as-values-draft.md

 ## Conclusion

-In this post we covered two small but important points: we introduced the real names of `pure`, `map` and `flatMap`, and we addressed the common mistake of not using `flatMap` properly, which results in code not executing.
-Next time we'll be looking at making our algebra even more powerful, by equipping it with _error handling_.
+In this post we introduced the real names of `pure`, `map` and `flatMap` and shown how programs don't execute without `flatMap`, before exploring the refactoring rules of chaining.
+Next time we'll be looking at enriching our algebras by equipping them with _error handling_.

 <!-- ------- -->